Rishikul Yogshala Rishikesh

 Mountain Pose FAQs

-1. What is Mountain Pose good for?
+1. What is Mountain Pose in yoga good for?

 The yoga mountain pose or Tadasana is a classic pose that works as a foundation of all standing poses.
 It may look like a simple pose, but it has various benefits.
 It can rectify muscle imbalances, improve posture, and make you aware of your body and mind.